Interacting type-II semi-Dirac quasiparticles

-We find $\Delta >0$ which implies a shift of the dispersion in the $k_y$ direction, meaning that the band crossing is now at $k_y=(g_1^2/vg_2)\alpha\Delta$ (whereas $\Delta <0$ would have meant the presence of three Dirac cones, see Figure \ref{fig:intro}).
-More importantly, there is an interaction-generated linear term around the shifted semi-Dirac point $\sim \alpha\left((g_1g_2/v^3)\Delta+(g_1/v^2)\,c\right)k_x$ which indicates that the dispersion is effectively anisotropic Dirac at small momenta.
-As shown in Figure \ref{fig:isosurfHF} the spectrum smoothly transitions from linear Dirac to type-II semi-Dirac behavior with increasing energy.
+Henceforth $v,g_1,g_2,\alpha$ will denote the bare couplings.
+We find $\Delta >0$ which implies a shift of the dispersion in the $k_y$ direction, meaning that the band crossing is now at $k_y=\alpha\Delta/v$ (whereas $\Delta <0$ would have meant the presence of three Dirac cones, see Fig. \ref{fig:intro}).
+Measuring momenta from the new semi-Dirac point, the Hamiltonian assumes the same form as Eq.~(\ref{ham}), but with the logarithmically enhanced parameters in Eq.~(\ref{v-leading}), and an additional interaction-driven linear correction

+which indicates that the dispersion is effectively anisotropic Dirac at small momenta.
+As shown in Fig. \ref{fig:isosurfHF} the spectrum smoothly transitions from linear Dirac to type-II semi-Dirac behavior with increasing energy.
 To capture this crossover, we model the density of states for the interacting fermions as $\rho(\varepsilon) \sim \varepsilon^{\eta(\varepsilon)}$.
-A computation of $\eta(\varepsilon)$ for varying interaction strengths yields the results in Figure \ref{fig:dosHF}.
-The crossover from linear to semi-Dirac is clearly reflected in the decrease of $\eta$ from 1 to the saturation at 1/3.
+In order to compute $\eta$, we numerically evaluate the area enclosed by cyclotron orbits in momentum space as a function of energy.
+A discretized differentiation returns the density of states, from which the exponent can be easily extracted.
+Results for varying interaction strength are shown in Fig. \ref{fig:dosHF}.
+The crossover from linear to semi-Dirac excitations is clearly reflected in the decrease of $\eta$ from 1 to the saturation at 1/3.
 The onset is controlled by an interaction dependent energy scale corresponding to

-the regime where the quadratic term $\sim k_x^2$ begins to dominate over the linear $k_x$ term in Eq.(\ref{ham_eff}).
-At small energies the renormalization (increase) of $g_1$ favors the semi-Dirac spectrum and suppresses the linear regime.
+the regime where the quadratic term $\sim k_x^2$ in Eq.~(\ref{ham_eff}) begins to dominate over the linear $k_x$ term in Eq.~(\ref{effectivelinearterm}).
+At small energies the renormalization (increase) of $g_1$ favors the semi-Dirac spectrum, and suppresses the linear regime.
 In contrast, the running of $g_1$ under Coulomb interactions in ordinary semi-Dirac fermions gives rise to a linear spectrum for a large window of intermediate energies, with the renormalized semi-Dirac behavior present at the lowest energies \cite{elsayed2025}.